jaspreetishar/BoReMi/README.md

        B. Check if Conda is successfully installed by opening the terminal or an Anaconda command prompt and typing "conda -V".
 You should see "conda {version}" if it is installed correctly.

        C. Update the Conda environment by entering "conda update conda" in the terminal or an Anaconda command prompt.

-       D. Create a new virtual environment by typing "conda create -n {environment_name}" in the terminal or an Anaconda command prompt.
+       D. Create a new virtual environment and install the required libraries/packages/extensions in the virtual environment by typing "conda env create --name {environment_name} --file={absolute_address_of_requirements.txt}" in the terminal or an Anaconda command prompt.

        E. Activate the virtual environment by typing "conda activate {environment_name}" in the terminal or an Anaconda command prompt.

-       F. Install the required libraries/packages/extensions in the virtual environment by typing "conda install -c conda-forge --file {absolute_address_of_requirements.txt}" in the terminal or an Anaconda command prompt.

-5. Accessing the GUI: To use BoReMi, open the notebook that contains the GUI.
+6. Accessing the GUI: To use BoReMi, open the notebook that contains the GUI.
 Type "jupyter-lab {absolute_address_of_the_GUI.ipynb}" in the terminal or an Anaconda command prompt.

-6. BoReMi Usage: Follow the provided guidelines and instructions inside GUI.ipynb.
+7. BoReMi Usage: Follow the provided guidelines and instructions inside GUI.ipynb.
 Begin using the tool and explore its functionalities.

-7. Exit: To exit the virtual encironment, type "conda deactivate" in the terminal or an anaconda command prompt.
+8. Exit: To exit the virtual encironment, type "conda deactivate" in the terminal or an anaconda command prompt.